SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise01/README.md

 ![Alt text](./images/reload.png?raw=true "Reload VS Code")

 7. Goto the `Explorer` tab (first tab that is highlighted in the screenshot) of VS Code editor.
 Choose `File` menu and then click on `Open Folder`.
-Navigate to the path where the project was created from the command line tool in Step 3.
+Navigate to the path `D:\Files\Session\CNA375\cloud-sample-spaceflight-node\`.
 This will open the project in VS Code as shown.

 ![Alt text](./images/proj_vscode.png?raw=true)